petabytestoscience/petabytestoscience.github.io/workshop-iii.md

 <div markdown="span" style="background-color: #ffff99; border: 2px solid orange; padding: 20px">
 If you're interested in participating, please fill in the signup form [here &rarr;](https://forms.gle/CDHoNw3MyFeXRk91A)

+As we're expecting more interest from the community than we can support, the SOC will confirm participation by mid-August 2019.
 </div>

 ### Who this workshop is for